 Biden tells US 'time to end America's longest war' in Afghanistan

-Dubbed the "forever war," the US military onslaught in Afghanistan began in response to the Sep 11, 2001 terrorist attacks against the United States.
+Dubbed the "forever war", the US military onslaught in Afghanistan began in response to the September 11, 2001 attacks against the United States.

 "A horrific attack 20 years ago ... cannot explain why we should remain there in 2021," he said.
 "It's time to end the forever war."